haraka/Haraka/docs/plugins/delay_deny.md

-# delay_deny
+# delay\_deny

-Delays all pre-DATA 'deny' results until the recipients are sent and all post-DATA commands until all hook_data_post plugins have run.
+Delays all pre-DATA 'deny' results until the recipients are sent and all post-DATA commands until all hook\_data\_post plugins have run.
 This allows relays and authenticated users to bypass pre-DATA rejections.

 ## Configuration

-Configuration options are in config/delay_deny.ini.
+Configuration options are in config/delay\_deny.ini.

 ### excluded plugins

-a list of denials that are to be excluded (ie, all the immediate rejection)
+A comma or semicolon separated list of denials that are to be excluded.
+Excluded plugins that are not bypassed and can still immediately reject connections.